 A B2B marketplace allows businesses to sell their products to other businesses, usually in bulk or at wholesale rates.

 Many B2C digital marketplaces also fall into the B2B category.

 A B2B marketplace can be of benefit to smaller businesses that may not have their own eCommerce website.
 Alternatively, they may want to use a B2B marketplace to sell to companies that may have not otherwise heard of them.

 Sometimes known as a peer-to-peer (P2P) marketplace, a C2C marketplace connects private individuals together so they can share services and products.

 Freelancer platforms like Fiverr and Upwork are good examples of C2C types of digital marketplaces, where people promote services that other people can buy.
 Airbnb, Depop, and Uber are also examples of current C2C types of marketplaces.

 C2C marketplaces are becoming more and more popular, especially with the rise of the gig economy.
 In China, 41% of all online retail sales are now carried out through C2C marketplaces.

-The interesting thing about C2C marketplaces is that the role of people who use them switch.
+The interesting thing about C2C marketplaces is the role of people who use their switches.
 For example on Fiverr, someone may sell their services as a graphic designer, but then buy services from a copywriter or web developer.

 As well as being classified as B2C, B2B or C2C, marketplaces can be identified as ‘vertical’ or ‘horizontal’.